TheGoodlike13/liberty_or_death/README.md

 And even restarting the PC doesn't help.
 Maybe if I delete the build folder?
 Yep, good enough.

-I try to remove references on @LoginToContinue annotation.
+I try to remove references on `@LoginToContinue` annotation.
 Doesn't work.
-It does have default values, but they do not have '.html' suffix.
+It does have default values, but they do not have `.html` suffix.
 If I rename the files to those values, they end up printed as text, not HTML.
 So the form doesn't work.

-I inline userRegistry.xml into server.xml.
+I inline `userRegistry.xml` into `server.xml`.
 No problem.

-The in-lined XML is wrapped with a 'server' tag which seems duplicate.
+The in-lined XML is wrapped with a `server` tag which seems duplicate.
 Removing it works fine.

-I try to move the html files to 'config' folder.
+I try to move the html files to `config` folder.
 Doesn't work.
 This means they have to be in their specific folder.
 Not good.
 I checked [#gradle_plugin_deeper](#gradle_plugin_deeper) and couldn't find any references to a web folder there.
 Maybe it's somewhere in the project?

-I delete the NoCacheFilter.
+I delete the `NoCacheFilter`.
 I muck around with pages, they don't seem to be cached.

 *Editor's note: Some pages (namely index.html) were cached.
 Better not delete this!*
+*Editor's note 2: Some pages are cached with or without it.
+I give up*

 Replacing the redirect with this code

     response.getWriter().println("Well, would you look at that.");

 Just prints the code.
 Even if I clear cookies.
 Hmm.
-Same thing happens if I redirect into a simple '.html' page.
+Same thing happens if I redirect into a simple `.html` page.
 How odd.
-This only works when using '.jsf' redirect!
+This only works when using `.jsf` redirect!
 How unnecessarily specific!

-If I remove the security configuration from 'web.xml', it no longer asks for login either.
+If I remove the security configuration from `web.xml`, it no longer asks for login either.
 How annoying.

-First I remove just the user definition and related files, leaving just admin.
+First I remove just the user definition and related files, leaving just `admin`.
 Seems fine so far.

-It is possible to remove the 'security-role' for 'admin', but that seems a bit much.
+It is possible to remove the `security-role` for `admin`, but that seems a bit much.
-The reference to it in the 'auth-constraint' becomes red and it definitely cannot be removed itself.
-Although it works as long as its in 'auth-constraint' anyway.
+The reference to it in the `auth-constraint` becomes red and it definitely cannot be removed itself.
+Although it works as long as its in `auth-constraint` anyway.

-'welcome-file-list' seems unnecessary.
+`welcome-file-list` seems unnecessary.

-'servlet' is needed, or all pages break, including home.
+`servlet` is needed, or all pages break, including home.
-'servlet-mapping' is needed, or you won't be able to redirect to '.jsf' files.
+`servlet-mapping` is needed, or you won't be able to redirect to `.jsf` files.

-'display-name' is not needed.
+`display-name` is not needed.

-'error-page' for HTTP403 is only needed if you care about authorization.
+`error-page` for `HTTP 403` is only needed if you care about authorization.
 I don't.

+*Editor's note: Because authorization cannot be escaped, you may wanna keep it.*

-All the extra users and groups in 'server.xml' are not needed.
+All the extra users and groups in `server.xml` are not needed.

 Groups themselves are not needed.
 You can do this: